What are ants?

 Are ants dangerous?

 Most ants are nuisance ants, invading homes and contaminating food, but causing no major damage or creating health concerns for people.
 Both citronella and sugar ants are considered to be nuisance ants.
-However, there are many species that are considered to be dangerous or destructive.
+However, there are many species in Montgomery & Chester Counties that are considered to be dangerous or destructive.
 Carpenter ants are a destructive species of ant.
 When nesting inside homes they can eventually cause significant structural damage.

 Why do I have an ant problem?